What Is Inducing Labor?

 The induction of labor may be started before any signs of labor are present when:

-- The membranes or bag of waters breaks but labor has not begun (after your pregnancy has passed 34 - 36 weeks).
+- The membranes or bag of waters breaks but labor has not begun (after your pregnancy has passed 34 to 36 weeks).

-- When you pass your due date, most often when the pregnancy is between 41 and 42 weeks.
+- You pass your due date, most often when the pregnancy is between 41 and 42 weeks.

 - You have had a stillbirth in the past.

 Wing DA, Farinelli CK.
 Abnormal labor and induction of labor.
 In: Gabbe SG, Niebyl JR, Simpson JL, et al, eds.
 Obstetrics: Normal and Problem Pregnancies.
 6th ed.
-Philadelphia, Pa: Saunders Elsevier; 2012:chap 14.
+Philadelphia, PA: Elsevier Saunders; 2012:chap 14.